-The Boat & The Candle Symbol
+Our Boat & Candles Symbol

-Across around 150 schools and nearly 900 acts of collective worship, one small bronze boat from Rome has quietly become the centrepiece of Project Touchline.
+Across around 150 schools and nearly 900 acts of collective worship, one small bronze beautifully crafted boat from Rome has quietly become the centrepiece of Project Touchline.
+What began as an artisan-crafted candle boat has gradually become something far deeper.

-As a result, these themes now help shape the experience of Christian Collective Worship in Schools.
-They create spaces for reflection, prayer, stillness, and spiritual growth.
+Over time, our boat has come to symbolise journey, belonging, calm in the storm, faith through uncertainty, and travelling together with Christ at the centre.
+As a result, these themes now help shape the experience of many Christian Collective Worship in Schools.
+The boat creates a focus for reflection, prayer, stillness, and spiritual growth.

 In Scripture, boats are often places where ordinary people encounter the extraordinary presence of God:

-- Noah and the ark
+• Noah and the ark

-- Jesus calming the storm
+• Jesus calming the storm

-- The disciples called from their nets
+• The disciples called from their nets

-- Peter stepping out onto the water
+• Peter stepping out onto the water

 Again and again, boats become places of trust, courage, calling, and transformation.
 Ordinary people discovering extraordinary faith.